 If your PC does have an earlier version, then you may wish to save the PHP configuration file, php.ini, before removing the leftover version of PHP.
-Even though you will be creating a new configuration file — and we will cover that later in this tutorial — it is usually helpful to be able to refer to any customizations you had made in the past.
+Even though you will be creating a new configuration file — and I will cover that later in this tutorial — it is usually helpful to be able to refer to any customizations you had made in the past.
 Note that the file is not necessarily stored in the PHP installation directory, as you might expect, but could be anywhere on disk.
 Most installation guides direct readers to place that configuration file in C:\WINDOWS, so it may be found there.

 Delete the old PHP installation directory, or directories if you tried multiple versions of PHP.
 It is always safer to start with a clean install, so you can be completely sure that any difficulties are not being caused by leftover files that are incompatible with the new version that you are trying to install.

-We will be using the latest stable version of PHP, which at this time is version 5.2.5.
+I will be using the latest stable version of PHP, which at this time is version 5.2.5.
 You should download it from the appropriate section on the PHP download page.

 You have the option of downloading the full source code for PHP, in case you would like to compile yourself or examine the code.
 But for Windows development environments, the Windows binaries is the recommended option, to avoid wasting time compiling PHP from source and possibly avoid problems that might arise during that process.
 For the Windows binaries, you have the option of downloading either a Zip archive file or a larger file with a built-in installer.
 Anyone experienced with setting up PHP would likely have no problems using the archive file.
-But for anyone new to installing PHP, it would be best to use the installer version, which is what we will do here.
+But for anyone new to installing PHP, it would be best to use the installer version, which is what I will do here.
 The download section also lists the MD5 value for those who wish to confirm the integrity of the file they download to their computer.